-- 30.-(1) When an adoption order is made- - (a) the adopted child has the same rights in relation to the adoptive parent as a child born to the adoptive parent; - (b) the adoptive parent has the same parental responsibility as the parent of a child born to the adoptive parent; and - (c) the birth parents cease to have any parental rights or obligations with respect to the child.

-- (2) Notwithstanding subsection (1), if an adoption order is made in relation to a step-parent to whom the birth parent is married, an adopted child does not cease to be regarded as the child of a birth parent, and the birth parent or adoptive parent does not cease to be regarded as the parent of the child. - (3) An adoption order does not affect an interest in property or a right of the adopted child that vested in the child before the date of the adoption order. - (4) For the purposes of any law relating to a sexual offence, any relationship that would have existed if an adoption order had not been made continues to exist for the purposes of that law in addition to any relationship that exists under this section by virtue of the order.
+- 30.-(1) When an adoption order is made- - (a) the adopted child has the same rights in relation to the adoptive parent as a child born to the adoptive parent; - (b) the adoptive parent has the same parental responsibility as the birth parent of the adopted child; and - (c) the birth parents cease to have any parental rights or obligations with respect to the child. - (2) Notwithstanding subsection (1), if a final adoption order is made in relation to a step-parent to whom the birth parent is married, an adopted child does not cease to be regarded as the child of a birth parent, and the birth parent or adoptive parent does not cease to be regarded as the parent of the child. - (3) A final adoption order does not affect an interest in property or a right of the adopted child that vested in the child before the date of the final adoption order. - (4) For the purposes of any law relating to a sexual offence, any relationship that would have existed if an adoption order had not been made continues to exist for the purposes of that law in addition to any relationship that exists under this section by virtue of such order.